Bounty (reward): Fictional representations

 The figure of Jonathan Wild inspired the character of Mr. Peachum in The Beggar's Opera, a satirical ballad opera in three acts written in 1728 by John Gay.
 Peachum controls a large group of thieves, and is connected to the government and courts.
 Because of these connections, he can decide whether to allow a captured criminal to be hanged (in that case he receives a reward) or to be released.
 In scene II, Peachum gives evidence against another member of his gang, Tom Gagg, in exchange for a reward of £40.
 Then in scene IV, Mrs. Peachum, Peachum's wife, enters and inquires about Bob Booty, her favorite member of the gang.
 Peachum will accept a £40 reward for allowing Bob to be hanged.

 Steve McQueen played bounty hunter Josh Randall in the Western television series Wanted Dead or Alive (1958–1961).

-Boba Fett and the Mandalorian are bounty hunters in the Star Wars universe.
+The Star Wars universe features many bounty hunters, with the most famous examples being Boba Fett and Din Djarin.

 Two films directed by Quentin Tarantino, Django Unchained and The Hateful Eight, focus on the stories of bounty hunters in the United States in the mid to late 1800s.